 - What colours do I like?

-- Do I prefer more feedback from each keypress or little feedback (tactility)?
+- Do I prefer more feedback from each keypress or little feedback (tactility) for my switches?

 - Do I want lower profile, flatter keycaps or higher profile and more sculpted keycaps?